ms-iot/content/en-US/win10/samples/AlljoynDSBSample.md

 * [AllJoyn Explorer User Guide](https://github.com/ms-iot/samples/blob/develop/AllJoyn/AllJoynExplorer/AllJoyn_Explorer_User_Guide_v1.0.pdf?raw=true){:target="_blank"} - this pdf contains the documentation for how to use the AllJoyn Explorer

 ### Step 1: Hardware Setup
 The sample uses a Raspberry Pi 2 that one of its GPIO pins is connected to a photo resistor as shown in the schematic below.
-If another device is sues the pin number in the code has to be changed to match the HW setup.
+If another device issues the pin number in the code has to be changed to match the HW setup.

 ![Rpi_schematic]({{site.baseurl}}/images/AllJoyn/rpi_schematic.png)